Monicaular/Alexandra-Dancuta-Cupio/README.md

 + Main Heading
     + It consists of a background picture that features three nail polish bottles that are spilled.
-    + Main heading is composed of the business's name and the the three navigation links namely: Home, Gallery and Contact:
+    + Main heading is composed of the business's name and the three navigation links namely: Home, Gallery and Contact:
         + The home page is composed of the motto 'LIFE'S SHORT, YOUR NAILS SHOULDN'T BE TRY SOME NAIL MAGIC TODAY!
         + The gallery consists of multiple photos of the previous services done for their customers.
         + The contact page is composed of 'Let us book you on appointment' and how to find us.